- Apply to UW

 Admission to the M.A. program is granted for fall semester only.
-As the application process is entirely online, please do not mail any documents (GRE scores and transcripts can be sent to the U.W.
+As the application process is entirely online, please do not mail any documents (transcripts should be sent to the U.W.
 Office of Admissions).
 In addition to the main application, the following supporting documents are required:

 Letters of Recommendation